18 Sep 2015 • BLOG - News

 Try using these tips to social proof your emails.
 Not only will you get more customers onboard, but you’ll also engage your existing ones by showing that you value their opinions and contribution.
 So why not get started straight away?
 After all, all your competitors are doing it anyway.

 What have you found from using social proof in your email marketing?
-If you have any advice to improve the wisdom of the crowd, leave us a comment below!
+If you have any advice to improve the wisdom of the crowd, let us know on Twitter!